computoms/clk/README.md

 ```

 The above line allows to find an existing task by fuzzy finding its name, then adding it as current task.

+### Getting current task

+The command `current` allows to get the currently running task.
+If no task is running, `None` is returned.

+This can be useful for automation / scripting.

 ## Arguments and options